 Why Was Joe Pesci’s Character Whacked in Goodfellas?

 My speculation is that Tommy Devito simply became too much of a liability for the mob, which is why he had to go.
 During the first burial scene of Billy Batts, we are even offered some foreshadowing from Henry Hill’: “For most of the guys killing got to be accepted, murder was the only way that everyone stayed in line: You got out line you got whacked.
 Everybody knew the rules.”

 If you pay close attention you’ll also notice that Tommy’s character is the only one that both executes hits but also participates in unjustified killings.
-Consider, for example, the killing of the Spider character.
-One could also speculate that Jimmy Conway didn’t ask him to whack Maury, rather he was tired of his constant nagging about his cut for engineering the Lufthansa heist.
+Consider, the murder of the Spider character as an example.
+Furthermore, one could reasonably speculate that Jimmy Conway didn’t ask Tommy to whack Maury, rather he was simply tired of his constant nagging about his cut for engineering the Lufthansa heist.
 Finally, the restaurant owner in the beginning of the film even vents to Paulie about Tommy’s recklessness, another example of the film’s foreshadowing.

-From the perspective of the audience, it was clear that Tommy DeVito violated the rules that Henry Hill outlined, making his death long overdue and justified.
+From the perspective of the audience, it was clear that Tommy DeVito violated the rules that Henry Hill outlined during the first burial scene, making his death long overdue and justified.
 This could be a fitting explanation as to why the hit’s justification was vague, it’s a film after all, not real life, so the only witness to these crimes would be the audience who also happen to be the jury.

 Why Was Tommy Devito Whacked at the End of Goodfellas?